-Top: Sunset near Ashland.

-Middle: Horses in Southeast Montana.

-Bottom: Rock formation at Rosebud Battlefield State Park.

-Top: Drawing of a white buffalo on the Rocky Boy's Reservation.
-Middle: Square Butte, south of Havre.

-Bottom: Grass Dancer at Rocky Boy's Powwow.

-ROCKY BOY'S

-Tansi

-The 108,000-acre Rocky Boy's Reservation in northcentral Montana is about 40 miles from the Canadian border, within the Bears Paw Mountains.
+Top: Powwow dancers at Victory Days.
+Middle: Victory days on the Northern Cheyenne Reservation.
+Bottom: Family hiking at Rosebud Battlefield State Park.
+ROCKY BOY'S Tansi Greetings The 108,000-acre Rocky Boy's Reservation in northcentral Montana is about 40 miles from the Canadian border, within the Bears Paw Mountains.
 The reservation was established by congressional statute in 1916.
 The Rocky Boy's Reservation is home to both the Chippewa (Ojibwe) and Cree (Nehiyaw) people, who have combined to become, and refer to themselves as, the Chippewa Cree Tribe.
 Come together with people of all ages at the Rocky Boy's Powwow.
 This annual event is held the first weekend of August.
+Did you know...

 Rocky Boy's Reservation was named after Ah-se-ne-win, or Chief Stone Man.
 Rocky Boy's evolved from a misinterpretation of the Chippewa Cree language.
+Top: Drawing of a white buffalo on the Rocky Boy's Reservation.
+Middle: Bear Paw Mountains.
+Bottom: Grass Dancer at Rocky Boy's Powwow.